ietf-wg-webtrans/webtrans-wg-materials/charter.md

 work and the needs of the WebTransport API.

-The group will also coordinate with other working groups within the IETF (e.g. QUIC, HTTPBIS) as appropriate.
-In particular, any changes to QUIC or HTTP shall be discussed in their respective working groups.
+The group will also coordinate with other working groups within the IETF (e.g. QUIC, HTTPBIS, TLS) as appropriate.
+In particular, any changes to these core protocols shall be discussed in their respective working groups.
+The WebTransport working group may define extensions to these protocols, but any working group last call defining such extensions shall also be sent to the mailing list of the respective working group.

 ### Goals and Milestones